-This issue of "Economic and Social Indicators" presents the quarterly indices for the first quarter of 2008 to second quarter of 2014 with weights based on the results of the 2007 Census of Economic Activities.
+This issue of "Economic and Social Indicators" presents the quarterly indices for the first quarter of 2008 to first quarter of 2015 with weights based on the results of the 2007 Census of Economic Activities.

 The indices are given separately for the four sections, namely, "Mining and quarrying", "Manufacturing", "Electricity, gas, steam and air conditioning supply" and "Water supply; sewerage, waste management and remediation activities".
 Within "Manufacturing", estimates by broad group, namely Export Oriented Enterprises (EOE), Non-EOE and "Sugar milling" as well as by main industrial grouping are given.
 Wherever possible, the annual averages of the quarterly indices have been worked out and included in the tables.
-It is to be noted that, due to incomplete data, indices for the second quarter of 2014 are provisional and published at section and broad group level only.
-They are therefore subject to revision in future issues of the Economic and Social Indicators of QIIP.
+It is to be noted that, due to incomplete data, indices for the first quarter of 2015 are provisional and published at section and broad group level only.
+They are therefore subject to revision in future issues of the Economic and Social Indicators on QIIP.